Maximum entropy in dynamic complex networks: Abstract

 \section{Abstract}

-Understanding common properties of different systems is a challenging task for interdisciplinary research.
-By representing these systems as complex networks, different fields facilitate their comparison.
-Common properties can then be extracted by network randomisation, in which a stochastic process preserves some properties of the network modifying others.
-If different systems exhibit statistically similar characteristics after being randomised by the same process, then these characteristics are taken to be explained by the preserved properties.
-The method of maximum entropy provides a way to completely bypass the construction of specific randomisation processes, directly obtaining ensembles of fully randomised networks,knowing that these contain no information beyond the imposed properties.
-The perspective of randomisation processes with associated dynamics has been used to obtain important and widespread properties of networks, suggesting that these are better explained from a dynamic perspective.
-In this work we use the maximum entropy based principle of maximum caliber to construct the evolution of an ensemble of networks based on constraints representing properties with known values throughout the evolution.
-We focus on the particular cases of dynamics resulting from conserved and variable number of links, comparing each to simulations of randomisation processes that obey the same constraints.
-We find that the simulations produce the same ensemble evolution as maximum caliber, that the equilibrium distributions converge to known stationary results of maximum entropy given the same constraints, discuss connections to other maximum entropy approaches to network dynamics, and conclude by pointing out several avenues of future research.
+The field of complex networks studies a wide variety of interacting systems by representing them as networks.
+To understand their properties and mutual relations, the randomisation of network connections is a commonly used tool.
+However, information-theoretic randomisation methods with well-established foundations mostly provide a stationary description of these systems, while stochastic randomisation methods that account for their dynamic nature lack such general foundations and require extensive repetition of the stochastic process to measure statistical properties.
+In this work, we extend the applicability of information-theoretic methods beyond stationary network models.
+By using the information-theoretic principle of maximum caliber we construct dynamic network ensemble distributions based on constraints representing statistical properties with known values throughout the evolution.
+We focus on the particular cases of dynamics constrained by the average number of connections of the whole network and each node, comparing each evolution to simulations of stochastic randomisation that obey the same constraints.
+We find that ensemble distributions estimated from simulations match those calculated with maximum caliber and that the equilibrium distributions to which they converge agree with known results of maximum entropy given the same constraints.
+Finally, we discuss further the connections to other maximum entropy approaches to network dynamics and conclude by proposing some possible avenues of future research.